CapnBry/HeaterMeter/arduino/heatermeter/README.txt

 USE_EXTERNAL_VREF - If enabled, use the Vref pin voltage as the reference when doing ADC measurments instead of the internal 5V reference.

-Some configuration is via defines and constants, here are some commonly used values: grillpid.cpp/Rknown - The value of the biasing resistor used in the temperature probes. hmcore.h/STEINHART - The Steinhart-Hart coefficients used in the probe calculations for pit/food1/food2 (first item) and ambient (second item). hmcore.h/CSV_DELIMITER - The delimiter used in the CSV data sent by the /csv URL and serial updastes.
+Some configuration is via defines and constants, here are some commonly used values: hmcore.h/CSV_DELIMITER - The delimiter used in the CSV data sent by the /csv URL and serial updastes.

 WiShield Wireless parameters are stored in wishieldconf.h.

 == Supported URLS ==
+Note: No url can exceed a maximum length of 63 bytes

 Both Serial and Web
 /set?sp=A - Set the setpoint to integer A
-/set?pidA=B - Tune PID parameter A to value float B.  A can be b (bias), p (proportional), i (integral), or d (derivitive) /set?pnA=B - Set probe name A to string B.  B does not support URL encoding at this time.
+/set?pidA=B - Tune PID parameter A to value float B.  A can be b (bias), p (proportional), i (integral), or d (derivative) /set?pnA=B - Set probe name A to string B.  B does not support URL encoding at this time.
 Probe numbers are 0=pit 1=food1 2=food2 3=ambient
 /set?poA=B - Set probe offset A to integer B.  Probe numbers are 0=pit 1=food1 2=food2 3=ambient
+/set?pcN=A,B,C,R - Set the probe coefficients for probe N.  A, B, and C are the Steinhart-Hart coeffieicents and R is the fixed side of the probe voltage divider.
+All values are floating point and should be specified in scienfific noation, e.g. 0.00023067434 -> 2.3067434e-4.
+Probe numbers are 0=pit 1=food1 2=food2 3=ambient

 Web-only URLs
 / - The index status page.
 Some other supporting files are also used by this URL that are not included in this document.